princeton-nlp/SWE-agent/docs/dev/contribute.md

 * When changing the behavior of the agent, we need to have some indication that it actually improves the success rate of SWE-agent.
   However, if you make the behavior optional without complicating SWE-agent (for example by providing new [commands](../config/commands.md)), we might be less strict.
+* Seeing a lot of formatting-related merge conflicts on your PR?
+Please make sure you ran `pipx run ruff format` on your code (this is usually run as part of `pre-commit`)

 ## Building the documentation